 3.1 Loading and displaying tools

-- 1. Choose Works > Customize from any window.
+- 1. Choose Works > Clone from the inspector to make a copy of it.

 Common LispWorks User Guide, Liquid Common Lisp Version 5.0 - 18 OCT 1996